MarwaMohammedHanafy/Cinnamon-Cinemas-Movie-Theatre-Seating-Challenge/README.md

     * check if return false if number of seats requestes = 0
     * check if return false if number of seats requestes = 4
 4. Assume theatre is empty scenario
-    * check if number of seats requested is = 1, I will be allocated the first seat A1
+    * check if number of seats requested is = 1, I will be allocated the first seat A1.
+    * check if number of seats requested is = 2, I will be allocated the 2 seats A1,A2.